thehimalayanleo/thehimalayanleo.github.io/index.md

 layout: home
 ---

 Hello!
-I am Ajinkya Mulay, a sixth-year PhD student at Purdue University.
-I am pursuing my Ph.D. in the Electrical and Computer Engineering Department under the guidance of Prof. Xiaojun Lin.
+I am Ajinkya Mulay, a Research Scientist at Meta.
+I recently defended my Ph.D. in the Electrical and Computer Engineering Department at Purdue University under the guidance of Prof. Xiaojun Lin.
 My Ph.D. research focuses on developing theoretical results for exact basis recovery in the context of Differential Privacy and Federated Learning for sparse models in the under-determined domain.
 My other research work spans the fields of Computational Social Sciences, Adversarial Robustness, and their relation to privacy.
 Some of my notable research/industry experiences have been at Facebook (Meta) and the University of Tokyo.

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
 If you're curious about my other software projects, check out the [*curious page*](/curious/) <em>(inactive until early next year)</em>.

 ## Updates: ##

+* June 2024: I officially defended my PhD on the topic of “Differentially Private Federated Learning Algorithms for Sparse Basis Recovery.”

+* June 2024: Our manuscript "SPriFed-OMP: A Differentially Private Federated Learning Algorithm for Sparse Basis Recovery” is accepted for publication in the Transactions of Machine Learning Research (TMLR) journal.

 * March 2024: We recently added a preprint on sparse basis recovery guarantees in the Differential Privacy-Federated Learning (DP-FL) domain.
-We demonstrate that even with few samples (n), but where the data dimensions (p) are high (i.e. p >> n), we can recover the exact sparse model with high probability.
+We demonstrate that even with a few samples (n), where the data dimensions (p) are high (i.e. p >> n), we can recover the exact sparse model with high probability.
 This is the first theoretical work that proves such guarantees with limited samples under the DP-FL setting.
 Theory and experiments accompany in the [pre-print](https://arxiv.org/abs/2402.19016).

 * February 2024: Joined Meta (Facebook) as a Research Scientist.